cytoscape/cytoscape.js/documentation/md/notation.md

 Compound nodes are specified via the `parent` field in an element's `data`.
 Similar to the `source` and `target` fields of edges, the `parent` field is immutable:  A node's parent can be specified when the node is added to the graph, and after that point, this parent-child relationship is immutable.
 However, you can effectively move child nodes via [`eles.move()`](#collection/graph-manipulation/eles.move).

-A compound parent node does not have independent dimensions (position and size), as those values are automatically inferred by the positions and dimensions of the descendant nodes.
+<span class="important-indicator"></span> A compound parent node does not have independent dimensions (position and size), as those values are automatically inferred by the positions and dimensions of the descendant nodes.

 As far as the API is concerned, compound nodes are treated just like regular nodes --- except in [explicitly compound functions](#collection/compound-nodes) like `node.parent()`.
 This means that traditional graph theory functions like `eles.dijkstra()` and `eles.neighborhood()` do not make special allowances for compound nodes, so you may need to make different calls to the API depending on your usecase.